d3/d3-plugins/d3/graph/README.md

 */
 ```

-Or back to a matrix
+Get the graph as matrix

 ```js
 graph.matrix();